 Written by Stacey Kelleher.

 There’s been a lot of recent conversation regarding the potential health risks of phthalates.
 But if there are potential dangers, why are they in so many everyday products?

-By learning more about what phthalates do – and the products that contain them – you can make better-informed decisions for you and your family.
+By learning more about what these chemicals do – and where phthalates are found – you'll be able to make better-informed decisions for you and your family.